Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 I also hope to see more tier-0 lists crop up.
 Any instance should be able to make a tier-0 list by sub-setting its own blocklist.
 When that happens, "Seirdy's Tier-0 list" will hopefully lose whatever authority it has.

-My greatest priority right now is solving retractions.
+My greatest priority right now is improving retractions.
 Getting off of a list needs to be made much easier.

 [^1]: I did not consider dox attempts against certain neo-Nazis a reason to block.